13 Tips for Successful Baby Travel

 Last week, I received a message from a nervous mother who was about to take her infant on a flight for the very first time.
 I vividly remember feeling the same anxiety before our first few trips with our first born.

 In preparation for her trip, she asked me to share my most useful baby travel tips.

 I sent her the link to our other blog Tips for Baby Travel and later realized we haven’t written a detailed “baby travel tips” article on this blog.
 We get asked this question quite often, so I thought it was about time we wrote a post dedicated to baby travel.

 We’ve intentionally limited the amount of baby posts we publish on this site because we know a lot of readers do not have kids and don’t really care about tips for traveling with young children.
 If you fall in that category, this post is NOT for you.
 We recommend you read this post instead.

-However, if you do have a little one, or plan to start a family soon, you’ll find these baby travel tips useful for planning your next family adventure.
+If you have little ones, or plan to start a family soon, you’ll find these baby travel tips useful for planning your next trip.